 Credit risk is the risk of an unexpected loss by the Company if a customer or third-party to a financial instrument fails to meet its contractual obligations.
-The Company considers this risk to be insignificant as the majority of the Company's cash and cash equivalents, short-term investments, and restricted cash are held by financial institutions with an A (low) credit rating or are invested in Government of Canada treasury bills which are backed by the Government of Canada.
-At March 31, 2022, the Company's credit risk relates to its cash and cash equivalents, receivables and restricted cash of \$3,681 thousand (December 31, 2021 - \$2,036 thousand).
+The Company considers this risk to be insignificant as the majority of the Company's cash and cash equivalents, short-term investments, and restricted cash are held by financial institutions with a low risk credit rating or are invested in Government of Canada treasury bills which are backed by the Government of Canada.
+As at June 30, 2022, the Company's credit risk relates to its cash and cash equivalents, receivables and restricted cash of 3,679 thousand (December 31, 2021 - 2,036 thousand).